Luthaf/rascaline/docs/src/index.rst

 ---------------

-If you are an absolute beginner, we recommend you to start with the get started pages to familiarize yourself with rascaline and the rascaline ecosystem.
+If you are an absolute beginner, we recommend you to start with the get started pages to familiarize yourself with featomic and the featomic ecosystem.

 How-to guides
 -------------

-This section comprises of guides that will take you through series of steps involved in addressing key problems and use-cases in rascaline.
-It requires intermediate to advanced knowledge of how rascaline works.
+This section comprises of guides that will take you through series of steps involved in addressing key problems and use-cases in featomic.
+It requires intermediate to advanced knowledge of how featomic works.
 If you are an absolute beginner, it is recommended you start from the :ref:`userdoc-get-started` section before going to the How to Guides.

 Reference guides
 ----------------

-The Reference Guide contains technical references for rascaline's implemented calculators as well as the APIs.
-It describes the various functionalities provided by rascaline.
-You can always refer to this section to learn more about classes, functions, modules, and other aspects of rascaline's machinery you come across.
+The Reference Guide contains technical references for featomic's implemented calculators as well as the APIs.
+It describes the various functionalities provided by featomic.
+You can always refer to this section to learn more about classes, functions, modules, and other aspects of featomic's machinery you come across.

 Explanations
 ------------

-The explanation section discusses key topics and concepts at a fairly high level and provides useful explanations to expand your knowledge of rascaline.
-It requires at least basic to intermediate knowledge of rascaline If you are an absolute beginner, we recommend you start from the :ref:`userdoc-get-started` section of the documentation.
+The explanation section discusses key topics and concepts at a fairly high level and provides useful explanations to expand your knowledge of featomic.
+It requires at least basic to intermediate knowledge of featomic If you are an absolute beginner, we recommend you start from the :ref:`userdoc-get-started` section of the documentation.